m-bouville/investing-by-numbers/README.md

 ## Technical strategies
 These are based on variations of the prices only.
-There is no attempt at finding out whether the price is high or low (as with the value strategies) but instead the question is 'will it go up or down in the near future'.
+There is no attempt at finding out whether the price is objectively high or low (as with the value strategies) but instead the question is 'will it go up or down in the near future'.
 In the late 1990s for instance, prices were high but still increasing, so value strategies were out of the stock market whereas technical ones were in.

 ### Bollinger bands
 The basic idea is to see whether the price is much higher than it was recently in terms of how many standard deviations away it is (somewhat similar to the z-statistics).
 See https://en.wikipedia.org/wiki/Bollinger_Bands for instance for a description.